 2 More Reasons Why Blue Heelers Are Smart

 The other two are instinctive and adaptive intelligence.
 Fortunately, it’s well documented that Blue Heelers excel in both other types of intelligence.
+The problem is that they’re much harder to measure in an objective manner.

 Have you ever wondered why Australian Cattle Dogs got their nickname, the Blue Heeler?
 They get their name because they’re known to nip at the heels of cattles, which is one of the most effective ways of herding these animals.